-- 6. YAS NHS Trust Charities (YAS Charity) is an independent registered charity (registered number 1114106).
-We exist to raise funds and receive donations for the benefit of the patients of Yorkshire Ambulance Service.
-By securing donations, legacies and sponsorship, YAS Charities can provide additional services and support for patients and the staff who look after them. - 7.
-Responding to over 720,000 emergency incidents, providing support through more than 1,500,000 NHS 111 telephone calls, and delivering over 1,000,000 non-emergency patient journeys, Yorkshire Ambulance Service is a center of excellence for emergency response and is our key partner in fulfilling our charitable aims. - 8.
-We would like you to support us in our crucial work so please read on and let us tell you more about ourselves, what we do, what we have achieved and how we go about spending the money given to us.
+6. YAS NHS Trust Charities (YAS Charity) is an independent registered charity with the Charity Commission for England and Wales (registered number 1114106).
+We exist to raise funds and receive donations for the benefit of the patients of Yorkshire Ambulance Service and its current and former workforce.
+By securing donations, legacies and sponsorship, YAS Charity can provide additional services and support for patients and the staff who look after them.

+7. Our Charity's Mission is: